-Eligible rollover distributions from a deceased participant's qualifying employer retirement plan(s) may be rolled over by a non-spouse beneficiary to an Inherited IRA.
-Otherwise, rollovers to an Inherited IRA must be sent directly from the plan administrator to the Inherited IRA custodian.
-Qualifying employer retirement plans include qualified plans (e.g., 401(k)) plans or profit sharing plans), governmental 457(b) plans, 403(b) arrangements and 403(a) arrangements.
-Amounts that may not be rolled over include any required minimum distributions.
+Eligible rollover distributions of designated Roth assets from a deceased participant's Roth 401(k) plan(s), Roth 403(b) arrangement(s), or Roth 457(b) plan(s) may be rolled over by a non-spouse beneficiary to an Inherited Roth IRA.
+Rollovers to an Inherited Roth IRA must be sent directly from the plan administrator to the Inherited Roth IRA custodian.
+The non-spouse beneficiary may not have constructive receipt of the assets.
+The non-spouse beneficiary is solely responsible for tracking the basis and earnings of the assets rolled over.
+If a nonqualified distribution is rolled over from Roth 401(k), Roth 403(b), or Roth 457(b) to a Roth IRA, the basis and earnings must still be tracked.
+If a qualified distribution from a Roth 401(k), Roth 403(b), or Roth 457(b) is rolled over, the entire amount of the rollover contribution is considered basis in the Roth IRA.

+If current eligibility requirements as defined by the Code and regulations are met, a non-spouse beneficiary may make a qualified rollover contribution to a Roth IRA from an eligible retirement plan other than a Roth IRA.
+A qualified rollover contribution must be sent in a direct trustee-to-trustee transaction from the distributing plan to the Inherited Roth IRA.
+The non-spouse beneficiary may not have constructive receipt of the assets.
+For assistance in determining qualified rollover contribution eligibility and the tax consequences of such a transaction, consult a tax advisor.
+A non-spouse beneficiary ineligible to make a qualified rollover contribution to a Roth IRA may be eligible to recharacterize such contribution pursuant to the Code and regulations.

-Distributions to Inherited IRA Owners: A non-spouse Beneficiary (including a Beneficiary of a Traditional IRA that was established with a rollover of inherited employer plan assets) must withdraw required distributions as prescribed by the Internal Revenue Code and regulations.
+Distributions to Inherited Roth IRA Owners.
+A non-spouse Beneficiary (including a Beneficiary of a Roth IRA that was established with a rollover of inherited employer plan assets) must withdraw required distributions as prescribed by the Internal Revenue Code and regulations.

 Generally, if PRIOR to January 1, 2020 you inherited assets from someone other than your spouse, or you are the spouse beneficiary of these assets and you choose not to treat this account as your own, you are generally required to take a minimum distribution from the inherited account by December 31 of each year.
 The required minimum distribution (RMD) amount is generally based on the IRS Single Life Expectancy (SLE) table.

-Alternatively, if the original retirement account owner was not yet subject to RMDs, you can choose to fully distribute the balance of your inherited retirement account within five years of the owner's death.
-However, if you inherited retirement assets ON OR AFTER January 1, 2020, you may be subject to the 10-year distribution rule (i.e., that you must take all distributions within 10 years of the death of
+Alternatively, you can choose to distribute the balance of your inherited retirement account within five years of the owner's death.
+However, if you inherited retirement assets ON OR AFTER January 1, 2020, you may be subject to the 10-year distribution rule (i.e., that you must take all distributions within 10 years of the death of the Roth IRA owner).
+Exceptions, including inheritance by spouses, do apply and you would continue to be subject to RMDs over your lifetime.
+If you do not take enough to satisfy the requirement, the IRS may impose a 25% excise tax on the shortfall.
+Due to the complexity of RMD requirements for inherited accounts, you should speak with your tax professional regarding the options available to